-Oximetry is a procedure, which measures the oxygen level in your blood, without having to take a blood sample, on a continuous basis.
+Oximetry is a procedure, which measures the oxygen level in your blood, without having to take a blood sample.

 Patient does a Pulse Oximetry walk to determine oxygen needs.

 A painless clip is placed on your fingertip, forehead, or ear while the technologist monitors the reading on a device attached by a wire.

 The reading may be monitored for several minutes while you are seated at rest to evaluate your oxygen level without supplemental oxygen.
 Then, if needed, supplemental oxygen may be provided by means of a nasal cannula.
 The amount delivered will be adjusted to bring you to the level your physician has ordered.

 Pulse Oximetry with Walking